 We plan to shoot the film in a Haitian neighborhood of Brooklyn in 2017.
 To build awareness and encourage community involvement in the film, we’ve established a cultural advisory board comprised of respected Haitian-American educators and community members.

-NYWIFT is our fiscal sponsor.
-We appreciate your support of this project.
-For more information about the project please visit: www.carolinesweddingthefilm.com or contact: firstname.lastname@example.org.
+NYWIFT is the fiscal sponsor for Caroline’s Wedding and support this project.
+For more information about the project, visit: www.carolinesweddingthefilm.com or contact: email@example.com.